SACGF/shariant_docs/docs/site/classification_flags.md

 * Add a reason why and click "Reject Suggestion" on the flag.

 ### ![](images/exchange.png) Significance Changed
-This classificaiton had previously been submitted under a different classification than it is now. e.g. It has gone from Benign to Likely Benign, from VUS to Likely Pathogenic.
+This classification has previously been submitted under a different classification than it is now. e.g. It has gone from Benign to Likely Benign, from VUS to Likely Pathogenic.
-For our statistics we would like to know what was the cause of this change.
+For our statistics, we would like to know what caused this change.

 Open the flag, add any appropriate text and click the reason that best describes why the classification was changed.